jvahedi/gpt-editor/EditorBot/Mac/README.md

 ## Instructions:

-***AT THIS TIME NOT SUPPORTED FOR MAC***

-Try to find a virtual machine to run windows on and try there.
+***AT THIS TIME NOT SUPPORTED FOR MAC DIRECTLY*** Instead, try to find a virtual machine to run Windows on:

+1. Log on to Zed or any other RAND hosted Windows Server machines.

+2. Access the zip or files there locally.
+   Include as many documents in ".docx" format as you like by dropping them into the "Windows" folder within "EditorBot."

+3. In the search bar, look for and run "Anconda Prompt."
+   Navogate to the files directory within this commnand line.

+4. Type in "ClickMe.bat" and press enter.
+The edited files should appear in under 30 seconds.